Brittdrog/Drogemoller_lab_website/content/authors/akuznecov/_index.md

 #- Alumni
 ---

 Avital Kuznecov is an undergraduate student at the University of Manitoba pursuing a BSc in Genetics.
-Her project will focus on preforming a Genome-Wide Association Study to identify genetic factors influencing Hidden Hearing Loss.
+Her project focuses identifying genetic variants influencing hidden hearing loss through the use of GWAS.